-So choosing the right varieties allows wineries in the UK to produce different types of wines, sparkling, still whites and still reds.
-We do have a long growing season to counteract some of the lack of warmth and this allows grapes to ripen slowly all the way through to harvest in October.
+So choosing the right varieties allows vineyards in the UK to produce different types of wines, sparkling, still whites and still reds.
+We do have a long growing season to counteract some of the lack of warmth and this allows grapes to ripen slowly all the way through to harvest in September-October.

-With the turmoil going on around us at the moment and uncertainty around supplies of essential products (that most definitely includes wine), it is reassuring to know that wineries such as Stanlake Park are not only continuing to produce outstanding wines, but offering to deliver them too!
+With the turmoil going on around us at the moment and uncertainty around supplies of essential products (that most definitely includes wine), it is reassuring to know that many wineries including Stanlake Park are continuing to explore grape varieties able to produce outstanding wines in England.

-I shall be opening a bottle of their Madeleine tonight and saying “Centurion, I salute you”.
+I shall be opening a bottle of Stanlake's Madeleine tonight and saying “Centurion, I salute you”.